-164. This Part and the Rules shall apply mutatatis mutandis with respect to Application of Part VIII charges triable summarily before the Summary Court:
+164. This Part and the Rules shall apply mutatatis mutandis with respect to charges triable summarily before the Summary Court:

 Provided that rules 1, 2 and 12 shall not apply to such charges and the formal matters and commencement in the case of such charges shall be in conformity with the practice heretofore in use in courts of summary jurisdiction in the Islands.